Municipal Housing Management using RFID and barcodes

 ingredient for a hundred gallon batches of chicken curry, or every brick and tile from a major

 reconstruction - the process is the same.
-This person confirmed that this thing was in this place at
+This person confirmed that this thing was in this

 And sometimes we are able to take the good ideas from one project and project them to another apparently different application.
 So yes, we can track the contents and condition of several thousand housing units.
 But the same techniques can be used in many other applications.